-George B. Swartwood has been a member of the Martinsburg Police Department for more than 32 years.
-He has successfully progressed through the ranks of Patrolman, Detective, Detective Sergeant, Detective Lieutenant, Captain, Acting Chief of Police, and now as MPD's Deputy Chief of Police.
+George B. Swartwood has been a member of the Martinsburg Police Department for more than 36 years.
+He has successfully progressed through the ranks of Patrolman, Detective, Detective Sergeant, Detective Lieutenant, Captain, Deputy Chief, and now as MPD's Chief of Police.

 Training Highlights: West Virginia State Police Basic Academy Class 121.

 Education: Graduated Frostburg State University with a Bachelor of Science Degree with a triple minor in Justice Studies, Political Science and Sociology